acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 {{< onlyWhen rancher >}}
 Make sure you're logged in to the cluster.
 Choose the appropriate cluster and click on __Projects/Namespaces__.
 Under the Project kubernetes-quotalab click on __Add Namespace__.

-Choose a name for your Namespace in the form of `<yourname>`-quota-lab, expand the __Container Default Resource Limit__ view and set the following values:
+Choose a name for your Namespace in the form of `<namespace>`-quota, expand the __Container Default Resource Limit__ view and set the following values:

 * __CPU Limit__: 100
 * __CPU Reservation__: 10